 Develop and enforce strong credit policies based on factors like credit scores and payment history.
 Tailor terms to each customer appropriately to mitigate the risk of late payments.

 Despite proactive measures, late payments may occur.
-Have a well-defined dunning process in place to minimize the likelihood of invoices becoming severely delinquent.
+Have a well-defined dunning process in place to minimize the likelihood of delinquent accounts.